What if…

 Then, it’s a Yuletide good time, and a story that might actually take place in the regular continuity of the MCU.
 Set somewhere between the first and second Avengers movie, Happy Hogan, Maria Hill, and Darcy have to do a Die Hard when that groovy motherfucker Justin Hammer takes over Avengers Tower during Christmas.
 It’s a nice little palette cleanser for Christmas Eve, fun and funny.

-For Christmas Day, we get a story that was originally supposed to be part of Season One, as we visit a world where the portal over New York City closed before Iron Man could fall back through, and he ends up on the junk planet of Sakaar, a place under the control of the frivolous and narcissistic evil of the Grandmaster.
-With Gamora after his head for Thanos, Tony, along with Valkyrie, Korg, and a tiny Chinchilla, are forced to participate in a Mario Kart-like Deathrace 2000, versus the Grandmaster, and all for control of the planet.
-The ending of this episode doesn’t quite fit with the ending of Gamorra and Tony’s story that we caught a glimpse of last season, but… what if that last bit was only the first part of a larger story, right?
+For Christmas Day, we get a story that was originally supposed to be part of Season One.
+Here, we visit a world where the portal over New York City, during the first Avengers movie, closed before Iron Man could fall back through, and he ends up on the junk planet of Sakaar, a place that is under the control of the frivolous and narcissistic evil of the Grandmaster.

 Then, for episode five, we get a sequel to the Captain Carter story from the first season.
-Picking up where that episode left off, we follow Peggy and Natasha through an alternate version of the stories from Winter Soldier and the Black Widow movie, all while heavily implying, despite Steve being Peggy’s focus, that Peggy and Nat are on a collision course… of love.
-This story also raised a few questions as to what Steve must smell like now, wafting up from the edges of the suit’s neck-hole, if he truly hasn’t left the Hydra Stomper suit for decades...
+Picking up where that episode left off, we follow "rrommates" Peggy and Natasha through an alternate version of the stories from both Winter Soldier and the Black Widow movie, all while heavily implying that, despite Steve still being Peggy’s focus, Peggy and Nat are on a collision course… of love.

-Also of note, this episode has the first hint of the narrative string that will tie this whole season together somehow, as a unexpected hole in reality drops Peggy Carter into the past, into the time and place of an episode from this season that still has yet to air.
-What does this sudden new event portend?
+Also of note, this episode has the first hint of the narrative string that will eventually tie this whole season together somehow, as a unexpected hole in reality drops Peggy Carter into the very distant past, into the time and place of an episode from this season that still has yet to air.

 I do not know…